mickem/nscp-docs/docs/tutorial/index.md

 Encryption depend heavily on which communication protocol you need.
 For NSCA, you will need a shared passphrase and a common encryption protocol (AES in our examples).

-You can restrict hosts allowed to speak to nsclient++ from the config file.
+You can restrict hosts allowed to speak to NSClient++ from the config file.
 This add security to firewall rules, by also restricting access within the same network.

 # Other topics